How to Toast Walnuts

-Walnuts may already be a pantry staple or a go-to snacking option, but if you really want to up the ante, try toasting them.
+Walnuts may already be a staple in your pantry or a go-to snacking option; but, if you really want to up the ante, try toasting them.
 Toasted walnuts bring deeply nutty flavors to everything from stuffings and dressings to pasta dishes to baked goods and desserts.

 Toasting nuts in the oven is optimal because it ensures even cooking and builds intense flavor, explains cookbook author Charlotte Druckman.
-She recommends preheating your oven to 350 degrees, spreading the nuts on a baking sheet, and putting them in the oven for anywhere from 5 to 12 minutes, depending on their size and the degree of color you'd like them to develop.
+She recommends preheating your oven to 350 degrees F, spreading the nuts on a baking sheet, and putting them in the oven for anywhere from 5 to 12 minutes, depending on their size and the degree of color you'd like them to develop.

 “You’ll know they’re ready when they’ve released their aroma and begun to brown; if you want more color on them, leave them a little longer,” Druckman writes.
 “Let them cool completely before using.”

-Around Thanksgiving, toasted walnuts lend texture to bread-based stuffing and dressing recipes.
-They're a welcome additional to meals all year long, adding meaty heft to vegetarian-friendly sides and a fantastic toasty flavor and crunch to desserts.
+Around Thanksgiving, toasted walnuts headline bread-based stuffing and dressing recipes.
+They're a welcome additional to meals all year long, adding meaty heft to vegetarian-friendly sides and fantastic, toasty flavor and crunch to desserts.

 Valerie Bertinelli toasts walnuts stove-top and adds the cooled, chopped nuts to bring a savory crunch to her cranberry-sausage-cornbread stuffing.